Cloud Administrator

 Proficient Level

-Drive change, create additional tasks, scope out and find the correct team members to work with to accomplish the tasks from start to end, familiar and create project plans and possibly, report to leadership strategic ways to improve systems.
+• Scope out and find the correct team members to work with to accomplish tasks from start to end

 Cloud Services Platform